Limestone Cleaning Service Las Vegas — Restoration, Polishing & Sealing

 Frequently Asked Questions

-Q: How much does limestone restoration cost?
+Q: How much does limestone restoration cost near Las Vegas?

-A: Limestone cleaning and sealing costs $5-$12/sqft.
-Full polishing restoration runs $6-$18/sqft depending on condition.
+A: Limestone cleaning and sealing starts at $5–$12/sqft.
+Full polishing restoration runs $6–$18/sqft depending on condition.
 Most residential projects range from $1,500 to $5,000.
+Free in-home estimates available.

 Q: Is limestone durable enough for kitchen floors?